andrew/ultimate-awesome/README.md

 - [awesome-visjs](https://github.com/visjs/awesome-visjs) - 🕶️ A curated list of resources around vis.js.
 - [awesome-planar-reconstruction](https://github.com/chenzhaiyu/awesome-planar-reconstruction) - A curated list on piecewise-planar reconstruction.
 - [awesome-machine-learning-fluid-mechanics](https://github.com/ikespand/awesome-machine-learning-fluid-mechanics) - Curated list for ML in FM.
-- [awesome-kysely](https://github.com/kysely-org/awesome-kysely) - A curated list of Kysely resources, tools, utilities and applications.
 - [Awesome-Crypto-Trading](https://github.com/SpiralDevelopment/Awesome-Crypto-Trading) - An awesome curated list of resources, software and tools for crypto traders.
-- [awesome-startup-resources](https://github.com/ahmadnassri/awesome-startup-resources) - A curated list of useful resources for building a new startup business.
 - [awesome-bayes](https://github.com/dimenwarper/awesome-bayes) - List of resources for bayesian inference.
 - [Awesome-Efficient-AIGC](https://github.com/Efficient-ML/Awesome-Efficient-AIGC) - A list of papers, docs, codes about efficient AIGC.
 This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [Awesome-Video-Robotic-Papers](https://github.com/H-Freax/Awesome-Video-Robotic-Papers) - This repository compiles a list of papers related to the application of video technology in the field of robotics!
 Star⭐ the repo and follow me if you like what you see🤩.